 Grants are available for the amount of $1 to $250 (not to exceed $250).
 The current grant cycle will run from January – November or until allocated grant funds are depleted.
 We will not process any grants in April or December.
-Please note that only 1 grant per applicant will be awarded per year.
+Please note that only 1 grant per applicant will be awarded per year with a maximum of 2 grants per family per year.
 Notification of acceptance or denial will be sent through email unless no email is provided, in which case we will send it to you by mail.
-Starting January 2017 we have a new grant application, please fill out completely.
+Starting January 2022 we have a new grant application, please fill out completely.

-The purpose of this Grant is to help children or adults with an Autism Spectrum Disorders who are in need of financial assistance to pay for the thing like:
+The purpose of this Grant is to help children or adults with an Autism Spectrum Disorders who are in need of financial assistance to pay for:

 Therapy (Occupational, Physical, Speech, ABA, Recreational, social skills groups)